 Decorating Dissidence is an interdisciplinary project exploring the political, aesthetic & conceptual qualities of craft from modernism to the contemporary.

-The project brings together art practitioners, makers, curators, activists and academics to break down disciplinary boundaries and find new ways to critically engage with feminist art history.
-It opens up a space for intergenerational dialogue between contemporary and modernist makers, in order to reveal the lasting legacies of marginalised women artists who worked at the dissident intersections between established mediums and modes of modern art.
+Co-founded by Jade French and Lottie Whalen in 2017, Decorating Dissidence brings together art practitioners, makers, curators, activists and academics to break down disciplinary boundaries and find new ways to critically engage with craft history.
+It opens up a space for dialogue between contemporary and modernist makers, in order to reveal the lasting legacies of marginalised artists who worked at the dissident intersections between established mediums and modes of modern art.

 OUR PROJECTS